polypheny/Website/documentation/Types.md

 This page gives an overview about the data types supported by Polypheny.

+* this unordered seed list will be replaced by toc as unordered list {:toc}

 ## Scalar Types

 | Type      | Description                                                                                                                                                                             |